Chinese in Northwest America Research Committee (CINARC)

 Left to right: Maggie Chin, Chin Lem, and Dong Oy

-加拿大保皇女会 : 域多利, 温哥华/二埠03/07/2011
+加拿大保皇女会 : 域多利, 温哥华/二埠03/07/2011, revised 03/26/2012

-1900年卑斯省教会妇女关心社会 03/13/2011, revised 04/05/2011
+1900年卑斯省教会妇女关心社会 03/13/2011, revised 03/27/2012

-- 康同壁在西北角的活动 03/13/2011
+- 康同壁在西北角的活动 03/13/2011, revised 05/22/2012

-A footnote to Dong Oy's pro-female attitude and her ability to manoeuver wthin the American system: in 1912 she managed to bring her deceased brother's 12 year-old daughter, Bo Yue Dong, over from China.
+A footnote to Dong Oy's pro-female attitude and her ability to maneuver within the American system: in 1912 she managed to bring her deceased brother's 12 year-old daughter, Bo Yue Dong, over from China.
 Although the girl's father, Fook Cheung, had been an American citizen (he died in the wreck of the steamship Ohio off the Alaskan coast in 1909), bringing a young Chinese woman into this country was exceedingly difficult in those days.
 However, Dong Oy was equal to the task.
 She seems to have enlisted the support of Senator Jones and Congressman Humphrey, as well as of her acquaintances in the Immigration Bureau.
-The girl came in easily, with only a brief delay in Vancouver [Note 7].
+The girl came in easily, with only a brief delay in Vancouver [Note 6].

 It is a bit surprising that Dong Oy chose to assist a niece rather than a nephew in entering the United States.
 Most Chinese women of that period would have given a much higher priority to male kinsmen.
 But then most women would also have submitted tamely to their father-in-law's decision for their husband to take a second wife, particularly when their father-in-law was as dominatingly important as Chin Gee Hee.
-Clearly, Dong Oy was nobody's pushover.
-She may well have felt that she had had it with men.
+Clearly, Dong Oy was nobody's

 Immigration photo of Bo Yue Dong, 1911-12